MohamedHussein27/Python-for-Everybody-Specialization/README.md

 ## Course Structure
 This repository is organized according to the structure of the course:

+This repository is organized according to the structure of the course:

-### 1. Programming for Everybody (Getting Started with Python)
+### 1.Programming for Everybody (Getting Started with Python)

 Basic syntax
 Variables and types
 Conditional statements
 Loops

 ### 2.Python Data Structures
   -Lists